Are you searching for the best Bernese Mountain Dog rescues in California? If so, you’re not alone!

 3. The Big Mutt Network

 Last on the list of the best Bernese Mountain Dog rescues in California is “The Big Mutt Network.”
-The Big Mutt Network isn’t based in California but Arizona.
+The Big Mutt Network isn’t based in California, but in nearby Arizona.

 Their mission is to provide care, comfort, and compassion to the Giant Breed Dogs in their care by engaging and educating the hearts, hands, and minds of their community.

 Their goal is to end homelessness and the needless suffering of these gentle giants.
 Are you interested in adopting?
-Dogs are always available for adoption, and they provide education on responsible dog ownership and care.
+Dogs are always available for adoption, and the team will provide education on responsible dog ownership and care.
 Adoptable mutts live in foster homes, not in shelters.

 Their goal is to match every adoptable mutt with the best home possible, based first and foremost on the mutts’ needs.
 They are a 501(c)3 non-profit dog rescue registered with the state of Arizona.